Console Guide

 Add custom rule:

-- Instance detail → Networking tab
+- Server detail → Networking tab

 - Click Edit Firewall